23rd September 2022

 The Herald (Melbourne), 21st August 1940 page 5.

-Trade restrictions during the war were challenging for firms such as Coles, due to restrictions on importation, the introduction of rationing in 1942, also restrictions on the manufacturing of civilian goods.
+Trade restrictions during the war were challenging for firms such as Coles.
+There were restrictions on importation, the introduction of rationing in 1942, as well as restrictions on the manufacturing of civilian goods.

 The Age (Melbourne), 24th August 1944 page 4.